 Students who choose to study with Onsego’s My Advantage Plan, however, will receive four GED Ready tests for free!

-If you decide to sit for the Oregon GED exam at one of the state’s test centers, the full GED exam will cost $152 or $38 per subject test.
+If you decide to sit for the Oregon GED exam at one of the state’s test centers, the full GED exam will also cost you $176 or $44 per subject test.

 Oregon GED Online Classes